Synopsis

 Second, it seems more likely from the context that Jesus was talking about:

 If I were going to say it another way here is how I would explain it.
-After Jesus explained to Peter that his confession was that Jesus was the Messiah.
+Jesus explained to Peter that his confession was was correct and a revelation that He, Jesus was the Messiah.
 Jesus went on to declare that this revelation Peter had about Him was the rock upon which the church would be built.
 Not the man Peter.
 It is also interesting to note that a few minutes later in the same passage Jesus calls Peter Satan.
 See Matthew 16:23.
 Of course, we all remember that Peter would soon deny Jesus three times.

 Do not get me wrong!
 This does not take anything away from Peter.
 After all, it was to Peter that Jesus gave the keys to the Kingdom of Heaven.
 Although later Jesus gave this to all the disciples in John 20:23.
 Peter was also the first to raise a sword to the soldiers who came to arrest Jesus.
 Peter was, at that time, ready to lay down his life.
 I would be remiss if I did not mention that Jesus healed the man that Peter injured in John 18:10-11.